Some Frequently Asked Questions:

 Of course.
 I welcome people with disabilities.
 Most tours are fully accessible for wheelchair users with dropped kerbs throughout and no steep inclines or other barriers.
 I also tailor tours to suit the needs of those with hearing, vision and learning difficulties.
 Please let me know when booking if you need me to make any specific adaptations.

-I am lucky, I live centrally and am able to walk into Central London for every tour, regardless of the weather.
-I have never cancelled a tour but I have sometimes adapted them, by nipping into a cafe or a pub, to let a heavy shower of rain pass by.
+I have never cancelled a tour due to the weather but I have sometimes adapted them, by nipping into a cafe or a pub, to let a heavy shower of rain pass by.

 If there was a day of really appalling weather, dangerously so, then yes I might be forced to cancel.
 In which case I would email you on the day of the walk or call you, but the weather would have to be so bad that it was making headline news and you would probably have guessed that it had been postponed!